krisztian-hofstadter-tedor/web00-website-making-tutorials/README.md

 // use kproxy to see published changes faster

 04-web01-introduction-to-custom-domain
-// keep in mind, you can connect your website to a custom domain easily
+// keep in mind, you can connect your website to a custom domain easily, more details later

 05-web02-dowload-upload-files-to-repository
 // create a new repository for a simple one pager, multilingual website

 06-web02-edit-source-code-in-github-account
-// amend the html source code of this repository in the github account
+// amend the html source code of this repository in the Github account

 07-web02-edit-on-computer-with-atom
 // streamline your workflow by making changes to the website on your computer

 08-web02-edit-on-computer-clone-with-github-desktop
-// streamline your workflow by cloning your repository to your compute with Github Desktop
+// streamline your workflow by cloning your repository to your computer with Github Desktop

 More videos to come soon on
 - using Markdown;